aivtic/WASF203---Advanced-Web-Application-Security/labs/lab7.md

 For this assignment, submit the following files:

-1. **`admin_dashboard.php`** – The updated admin dashboard page with proper access control.
+1. **`.htaccess`** – The updated `.htaccess` file with proper security configurations.
-2. **`user_dashboard.php`** – The updated user dashboard page.
+2. **`config.php`** – The updated configuration file (if moved, make sure to include the new path and relevant changes).
-3. **`login.php`** – The login page used to authenticate users.
+3. **`index.php`** – The updated index page that uses the properly secured `config.php`.
 4. **`README.md`** – A brief explanation document that includes:
-   - A description of the Broken Access Control vulnerability.
+   - A description of the Security Misconfiguration vulnerability.
    - How you exploited the vulnerability in Task 1.
-   - How you mitigated the vulnerability in Task 2 by implementing proper access control.
+   - How you mitigated the vulnerability in Task 2 by securing the `.htaccess` file and `config.php`.
-   - Your thoughts on the importance of implementing proper access control.
+   - Your thoughts on the importance of proper configuration management.

 ---

 ### **Summary**

 In this lab, you:
-- Learned about **Broken Access Control** vulnerabilities and their risks.
+- Learned about **Security Misconfiguration** vulnerabilities and their risks.
-- Exploited a broken access control vulnerability that allowed unauthorized access to the admin dashboard.
+- Exploited a misconfiguration where sensitive files like `.htaccess` and `config.php` were publicly accessible.
-- Mitigated the vulnerability by implementing role-based access control, ensuring that only authorized users can access sensitive resources.
+- Mitigated the misconfiguration by securing access to sensitive files and properly configuring the `.htaccess` file.

 ### **Reflection**

-Broken access control vulnerabilities can lead to serious security issues, including unauthorized access to sensitive data and administrative functionality.
-Always implement proper access control mechanisms to ensure that users only have access to the resources and actions they are authorized for.
+Security misconfigurations are a common vulnerability in many web applications.
+By ensuring that files containing sensitive information are properly protected and not accessible from the web, you can significantly reduce the risk of exploitation.

 ---